 Take your gap year to delicious realms and discover the delights of Italian cuisine in Rome.
 Whether pizza or pasta is your thing, have a whole new experience dining in streetside cafes, drinking wine and taking in the sights.
 Discover history at the Colosseum, Basilica di Santa Maria or with a day trip to Vatican City.
 In the evening toss a coin in the Trevi Fountain to make a wish.

 Explore Slovenia’s Ljubljana, voted the European Green Capital of 2016.
 Predominantly pedestrianised, ride a bike through the city, taking in the picturesque setting of the huge Tivoli Park.
 Green spaces, natural beauty and the curving Ljubljanica River splits the old town from the new, and you can also visit museums, street galleries or take day trips to the stunning Lake Bled and nearby Postojna caves.

 A sandy beach, lovely hot weather, interesting history and culture; Barcelona has it all.
 Famous for its gothic architecture, Camp Nou soccer stadium and Gaudí’s stunning yet unfinished, La Sagrada Familia, Barcelona is a firm favourite gap year destination.
-For traditional markets, delicious food and international shopping opportunities, head to Las Ramblas.
+For traditional markets, delicious food (including many cheap tapas restaurants) and international shopping opportunities, head to Las Ramblas.
 This bustling district is Barcelona’s tourist capital and leads straight down to the picturesque harbour where you can enjoy seafood and even take a cable car to the sky for panoramic views of the city and ocean.

 Those are just a handful of European cities to consider for your gap year.
 Do you have a favourite?